dansanderson/mega65-welcome-guide/video-display-compatibility.md

 If you're looking for the 4:3 aspect ratio of a vintage monitor that won't distort the MEGA65 image but also want the convenience of a flat panel screen, there are options, with caveats that depend on the model of monitor you find.
 Flat panel displays of the early 2000's ushered out bulky CRTs before widescreen aspect ratios came into fashion.
 Many have both VGA and DVI (HDMI-compatible) inputs.

-I can't possibly list every caveat for every monitor, but I can describe my experiences with the Dell 2001FP, a popular choice among vintage computer collectors.
+I can't list every caveat for every monitor, but I can describe my experiences with the Dell 2001FP, a popular choice among vintage computer collectors.
 The 2001FP is a 20" flat panel display with S-Video, VGA, and DVI inputs.
 I use an HDMI-to-DVI cable to connect the MEGA65's HDMI output to the DVI input, with the MEGA65 video configuration set to "DVI only (no audio)."
 I also use a VGA cable to connect the MEGA65's VGA output to the VGA input.

 ![MEGA65 connected to a Dell 2001FP 4:3 monitor](photos/display_2001fp_m65.jpeg)

 Why use both HDMI and VGA connections with the same display?
 In the case of the 2001FP, I need both to work around caveats with each mode:

 -   HDMI provides the highest quality display for regular use.
 Some of the utility menus (configuration, core selection) use the "Enhanced (with audio)" HDMI mode, which fails to display through the 2001FP DVI input.
 These menus work fine over VGA.
 This is not a problem for all HDMI monitors: it only affects DVI displays that do not support sound over HDMI.
 -   To display VGA, the 2001FP must adapt to the signal timing to present it on the flat panel display.
 This results in periodic drops of pixel columns.
 It's fine for the configuration menus, but it's a poor experience for regular use.

 ![The Dell 2001FP shows a quality image over DVI](photos/display_2001fp_hd_noartifact.jpeg)
 ![The Dell 2001FP drops pixel columns from the VGA signal](photos/display_2001fp_vga_artifact.jpeg)